Gunflint Trail Scenic Byway: Nature, Made to Order

 Lodges tucked into the woods along the trail offer lakeside cabins and some quick restaurant stops.
 Many also specialize in outfitting you with all you need to explore the BWCAW for a day or a week, from freeze-dried food to canoe to fishing guide.
 Seriously consider an extended trip.
 National Geographic named the Boundary Waters one of fifty trips of a lifetime.

-Towards the end of the drive, stop at the Chik-Wauk Museum and Nature Center, new as of mid-two-thousand-ten.
-The historic fifty-acre resort property holds area history and an easy-access taste of the Boundary Waters.
+Toward the end of the drive, stop at the Chik-Wauk Museum and Nature Center.
+The historic 50-acre resort property holds area history and an easy-access taste of the Boundary Waters.
 It's a worthy stop for modern-day explorers of all skill levels seeking — and finding — wilderness adventures along the Gunflint Trail National Scenic Byway.